 Figure 37.5.
 Group Properties

 The Group Users tab displays which users are members of the group.
 Use this tab to add or remove users from the group.
-Click to save your changes.
+Click OK to save your changes.